Practice and Office Description

 we are at this hospital every day.
 If you deliver at another

-hospital, your OB will know a good one to use and then make an
+hospital, your OB will know a good pediatrician to use and then make an

 appointment for 2-3 weeks old with me or sooner if there are problems.

 - We tell all.
-We don't hide any information.
-We tell you
+We don't hide any information from

 if something is wrong.